 Carefully selected fruits and Chocolate Bars are arranged to create a chocolate dessert board, perfect for your next gathering with friends and family!
 This post has been sponsored by Mars Wrigley Confectionery.
-All thoughts and opinions are my own.

 Are you on the charcuterie board train, too?
 I simply can’t get enough of them!
 They typically contain dried meats, cheeses, olives, pickles, and a variety of bread and crackers.
 Because of the variety that each spread contains, they make the perfect snack boards for gatherings because there is something for everyone!
 We typically have one on Christmas day instead of having a large dinner.
 Everyone looks forward to it and enjoy grazing throughout the day as we play games and relax.